 What is Participatory Budgeting?

 Participatory Budgeting (PB) is grassroots democracy in action.
-Participatory Budgeting was first implemented in Porto Alegre, Brazil in 1989 by the socialist Workers’ Party known as Partido dos Trabalhadores.
-The political party sought to bring its decentralized and democratic party into government and thus PB was born.
+Participatory Budgeting was first implemented in Porto Alegre, Brazil, in 1989 by the socialist Workers’ Party.
+The political party sought to bring its decentralized and democratic party into government, and thus, PB was born.
 Rather than budget details being decided in secret behind closed doors, PB allows everyday people to engage with their government and decide how their public dollars are spent.
-In New York City, our city government sets aside a portion of the budget that individuals Council Members can decide to use for PB.
+In New York City, our city government sets aside a portion of the budget that individual Council Members can decide to use for PB.
 Every day people in those districts can submit ideas for projects they’d like to see, vote on their favorites, and ensure their priorities get funded by their public dollars.
-Cities around the world (from Barcelona to Seoul) engage in this form of direct democracy and budget justice where government and people work together to allocate resources to community needs.
+Cities around the world (from Barcelona to Seoul) engage in this form of direct democracy and budget justice, where government and people work together to allocate resources to community needs.